 Skip to main content

-In between checking on burgers and brats, and checking sports scores, the celebration of fatherhood presents a chance for men (and masculine-identifying people) to enjoy the people that appreciate and support them.
+In between grilling burgers and brats and checking sports scores, celebrating fatherhood presents a chance for men (and masculine-identifying people) to enjoy the people who appreciate and support them.
+Bonding over a great story on the big screen that both dads and children can relate to brings the entire family together for some fun!

 Sure, they’ll still have to take out the garbage and clean the garage.
 But when the paternal figures in your life get an opportunity to rest on their day, the best Father’s Day gift you can give is quality time.
-If his love language is quality time (or if he’s a movie buff), then you’re in luck because here are some of the best films to watch with dear ole dad (gramps, or great grandpa).
+If his favorite hobby is watching movies, then you’re in luck!
+Here are some Father’s Day movies to watch with dear old Dad (Gramps, or Freat Grandpa).

 Daddy's Home (2015)